beatroycom/beatroycom-tic-tac-toe/README.md

 # tic-tac-toe
+---
-a simple tic tac toe game
+a simple game of tic-tac-toe